IDMNYU/DM2193FA2014/week_10/asarwar/readingResponse.md

 [How To Get Started in Web Design](http://css-tricks.com/get-started-web-design/)
 ---

-This is going to cost a little money, just like learning to play the guitar requires buying a guitar and some accessories.
-It's about getting you to a place where you're doing web design for real and you can't help but learn!
-I'm going to mention specific company names without linking to them, just to be clear this article isn't an affiliate marketing thing.
-I think it's preferable to separate your domain buying company and your hosting company.
+1. Buy a domain name
+2. Buy some web hosting

-Point the nameservers of your new domain to your new hosting.
+3. Point the nameservers of your new domain to your new hosting
-We need to change the nameservers for our domain over on Hover so that the domain properly points over to Media Temple.
-We're going to use it to transfer files from your computer to the web hosting server computer.
-When we bought the hosting, we told them we had our own domain.
-This will certainly vary from hosting company to hosting company.
-Html file there, that's what shows when you go to your domain in a web browser.
-Kinda like how it's more fun learning an instrument by playing a song you like rather than learning scales.

-Without any further training at all, you are smart enough to find words that you want to change and change them in HTML and see the results.
-That's how the vast majority of web designers started out.

-Now, everything else you learn you can learn in context of a actual site you're working on.
-You can imagine how the things you learn might apply to your real website.

-- Learning some jQuery to add advanced functionality and interaction.

-- Learn about running a web design business effectively.

-The hosting company is disincentive to help you with your domain if you try to switch.
+4. Get some FTP Software
+5. FTP into your Web Hosting
+6. Add the Domain to the Hosting
+7. Find the web root through FTP on your server
+8. Design your website.

+####Best tutorial on the internet can be found here: [Digital Ocean's Tutorial Page](https://www.digitalocean.com/community/tutorials/)

 [The Specificity Graph](http://csswizardry.com/2014/10/the-specificity-graph/)
 --

-CSS, OOCSS, front-end architecture, performance and more, by Harry Roberts As we all probably know by now, specificity is is one of CSS' most troublesome features, and is an area that soon becomes hard to manage on projects of any reasonable size.
+Specificity is is one of CSS' most troublesome features, and is an area that soon becomes hard to manage on projects of any reasonable size.

 Specificity is a trait best avoided, which is why we don't use IDs in CSS, and we don't nest selectors unless absolutely necessary.
 We can't avoid specificity completely: there are types of selector that we have to use on projects that are inherently more or less specific than others.
 The Specificity Graph is something I have only been speaking about recently, and is a cornerstone of my currently unpublished architecture.
 Its aim is to give a very broad and general overview of the specificity of selectors across an entire project.

-One thing I would be keen to do is speak to Katie about putting the Specificity Graph into Parker one day.
 The Specificity Graph works by taking a look at your entire project's CSS, and plotting the specificity of all of its selectors on a simple line graph.
 On the x axis we plot Location in Stylesheet and on the y axis we plot the specificity of that selector.